 Chalet Style Cabin in Taos, New Mexico

-ward and can be seen in many of the lodges and resorts built at that time.
+Extremely popular, the Adirondack Style -- and variations of it -- quickly spread westward and can be seen in many of the lodges and resorts built at that time.
 Today, in the resort communities and mountainous areas of the Western United States, regional variations of the style continue to be popular . . . from tiny cabins to large, rambling log homes.

 (Design at right by Sitka Log Homes )

 And little wonder . . . . . . .

 From the moment you approach the front entry, the rich aroma and warm embrace of cedar logs draws you in like a magnet.
 Once inside, lured by the distinctive scent of burning wood and sounds of crackling embers, you gravitate to the warmth and comfort of a great stone hearth with a blazing fire.
 It just doesn't get any better than this!